 Last Seen: Summer 2024.

-Antibes is a solid 10—no notes, just pure French Riviera perfection.
+Antibes is a solid 10—no notes.
 It’s one of those places that makes you question why you’ve ever vacationed anywhere else.
 With its dreamy Antibes old town, sparkling coastline lined with mega yachts, world-class art, and seafood so fresh it basically swims onto your plate, Antibes is easily the crown jewel of the Côte d’Azur.

-Evenings shine at the Provençal market in Antibes.
-Grab a lobster roll or savory crepe, sip on a crisp glass of rosé, and watch golden hour turn the streets into a movie scene.
+Evenings shine at the Provençal market—lobster rolls, savory crepes, and a crisp glass of rosé while golden hour turns the streets into a movie scene.

 Pro tip: The train station just outside the old town’s ramparts makes exploring easy.
 Go west to Cannes for upscale beach clubs and red carpet energy, or east toward Saint-Jean-Cap-Ferrat, Èze, and Villefranche-sur-Mer—each more charming as you approach the Italian border.